eileenlimur/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This was a project created as a part of my Lighthouse Labs web development bootcamp curriculum.
+The server was built by Lighthouse Labs.
+I built upon the pre-existing app framework to practice my HTML, CSS, JS, jQuery and AJAX front-end skills.
+The app does not allow user registration; it generates random users (but will add your desired tweet content to the tweets display!).
+Some responsive design was implemented.

 ## Getting Started